dark0dave/BaeBG2/readme.md

 ## Introduction

-Baeloth has been captured by the red wizards and is willing to make a deal in exchange for his freedom.
+Baeloth is bored in the copper cornet, and longs for a real adventure.

 ### Collaboration